VianneyMI/monggregate/docs/tutorial/search.md

 ]
 ```

-## Faceted Search with searchMeta
+## 📊 **Faceted Search with searchMeta**

-Faceted search allows users to filter and navigate search results by categories or attributes.
+> 📘 Faceted search allows users to filter and navigate search results by categories or attributes.

 Use the `search_meta` stage to implement faceting:

 ```python
 pipeline = Pipeline()